mdn/content/files/en-us/web/api/pushsubscription/index.md

 ---
 {{SeeCompatTable}}{{ApiRef("Push API")}}

-The `PushSubscription` interface of the [Push API](/en-US/docs/Web/API/Push_API) provides a subcription's URL endpoint and allows unsubscription from a push service.
+The `PushSubscription` interface of the [Push API](/en-US/docs/Web/API/Push_API) provides a subscription's URL endpoint and allows unsubscribing from a push service.

 An instance of this interface can be serialized.